-- 23.-(1) A relevant person is guilty of an offence if that person- - (a) knows or suspects that a listed disease is present in aquatic animals; and - (b) fails immediately to notify the competent authority of the information or other matter on which that knowledge or suspicion is based. - (2) A relevant person is guilty of an offence if that person- - (a) knows or suspects that increased mortality has occurred or is occurring in aquaculture animals; and - (b) fails immediately to notify the competent authority or a veterinarian of the information or other matter on which that knowledge or suspicion is based. - (3) In this regulation "a relevant person" means- - (a) the owner of, or any person attending, aquatic animals; - (b) any person accompanying aquaculture animals during transport; - (c) any veterinarian, or other professional, involved in aquatic animal health services; or
+- 23.-(1) A relevant person is guilty of an offence if that person- - (a) knows or suspects that a listed disease is present in aquatic animals; and - (b) fails immediately to notify the competent authority of that knowledge or suspicion. - (2) A relevant person is guilty of an offence if that person-

-(d) any other person with an occupational relationship to aquatic animals of susceptible species or to products of such animals.
+- (a) knows or suspects that increased mortality has occurred or is occurring in aquaculture animals; and - (b) fails immediately to notify the competent authority or a veterinarian of that knowledge or suspicion. - (3) In this regulation "relevant person" means- - (a) the owner of, or any person attending, those aquatic animals; - (b) any person accompanying those aquaculture animals during transport; - (c) any veterinarian, or other professional, involved in providing aquatic animal health services to those aquatic animals; - (d) any other person with an occupational relationship to those aquatic animals of susceptible species or to products of such animals.